tldr-pages/tldr/pages/windows/dir.md

 `dir /A:H`

-- Show hidden contents of any other directory:
+- Show hidden contents of a given directory:

 `dir {{path/to/directory}} /A:H`